Kubernetes to Docker Compose. One command. Too simple.

 are regenerated on every run.
 To customize something, edit

-If your project uses cert-manager, self-signed certificates are generated locally so things can start.
+If your project uses HTTPS, self-signed certificates are generated locally so things can start.
 Fine for development — not for production.

-CronJobs, resource limits, probes, HPA — anything without a compose equivalent is skipped with a warning.
-The goal is a working local environment, not a cluster replica.
+Anything without a Compose equivalent is skipped with a warning.
+The goal is a working local environment, not a perfect replica of what runs in production.

 Pass --env <name> to select one.
 Pick the environment